-If you click again on the goal's name in the sidebar indicated by the red arrow, you will be redirected to a new tab in your browser.
+If you click on the goal's title, you will be redirected to the Goals Details page.
 From there, you can view a goal's progress timeline, check if it's on track, and see any notes that the goal owner has posted.
 You can also edit, complete, or delete a goal from this page.

 If you have cascading goals enabled, you will have two views in addition to the list view.
 Cascading goals allows for direct alignment where the progress of the child goal will impact the parent's progress.

 When you enter the Cascade view, you will initially only see parent goals.
-Clicking on the small triangle to the left of the goal title indicated by the red arrow below will expand your view to display any aligned child goals.
+Expanding the goal will display any aligned child goals.
 You can also use the search bar and filter to find a goal of any level without manually clicking through each layer.